Disclose the secret of 3D atomic dynamics with high space / time resolution TEM

 16 January 2020

 On 15 January 2020, Professor Fu-Rong Chen, Chair Professor in Department of Materials Science and Engineering at City University of Hong Kong (CityU), delivered a presentation titled “Disclose the secret of 3D atomic dynamics with high space / time resolution TEM” for Hong Kong Institute for Advanced Study at CityU.
+This lecture is sponsored by a generous donation from the Kwang Hua Educational Foundation.

 Over the past decade, electron microscopy has become indispensable for scientists to interpret their findings on nano-materials at the atomic-scale.
 In the talk, Professor Chen explained the principle and optical structure of Transmission Electron Microscopy (TEM).
 He pointed out the major limitation of TEM – radiation damage and elaborated by examples on electron beam effect in structural materials and functional materials.